tavoyne/blog-next/posts/lockfiles-demystified.md

 >
 > Yarn comes with a very handy [upgrade-interactive](https://classic.yarnpkg.com/lang/en/docs/cli/upgrade-interactive/) command that displays all outdated packages and lets you choose which one to upgrade.
 Check out the [npm-check](https://www.npmjs.com/package/npm-check) package for an npm equivalent.

+## But lockfiles aren't pure sunshine

+Why?
+Because they can cause duplication.

+Duplicates are defined by Yarn as _« descriptors with overlapping ranges being resolved and locked to different locators »_.
+They are a natural consequence of the package manager's deterministic installs, but they can sometimes pile up and unnecessarily increase the size of your project.

+This should not happen too frequently though, as package managers try to avoid duplication in the first place.
+Let's take two examples, one in which they succeed doing so (👍) and one in which they fail (👎).

+👍 **Example 1**.
+If `react@^17.0.0` (a dependency of a dependency) has already been resolved to `react@17.0.2`, running `yarn add react@*` (or `npm install react@*`) will cause the package manager to reuse `react@17.0.2`, even if the latest `react` is actually `react@17.0.3`, thus preventing unnecessary duplication.

+👎 **Example 2**.
+If `react@^17.0.0` (a dependency of a dependency) has already been resolved to `react@17.0.2`, running `yarn add react@17.0.3` will cause the package manager to install `react@17.0.3` because the existing resolution doesn't satisfy the range `17.0.2`.
+This behavior can lead to unwanted duplication, since now the lockfile contains two separate resolutions for the two `react` descriptors, even though they have overlapping ranges, which means that the lockfile can be simplified so that both descriptors resolve to `react@17.0.3`.

+How to take action?
+The `dedupe` command comes to our rescue.
+This command should be used with caution though, as it modifies the dependency tree, which can sometimes cause problems when packages don't strictly follow [semver recommendations](https://semver.org/spec/v2.0.0.html).
+Because of this, it is recommended to also review the changes manually.

+> ✨ Pro tip
+> Use the `--check` option of Yarn `v2+`'s `dedupe` command to check if the dependency tree contains any duplicate.
+Make this part of your CI workflow.

 ## Distributed libraries

 One important thing to mention is that package managers care for one single lockfile: the one that lie at the top level of your project.
 This means that if some dependency of yours is shipped with a lockfile of its own, the file will be completely ignored by Yarn or npm[^1].